Rhode Glazing Milk Review: Is It Worth It for Dehydrated Skin?

 I’ve worked Rhode Glazing Milk into my routine both morning and night, and honestly, it feels like that essential prep step that ties everything together.

-After cleansing, I press into damp skin (always damp it helps the actives really sink in).
-On normal days, I go with about a pound-sized amount, pressing it in with my fingertips rather than swiping it around.
+After cleansing, I press into damp skin (always damp, it helps the actives really sink in).
+On normal days, I go with about a coin-sized amount, pressing it in with my fingertips rather than swiping it around.
 Hailey herself calls this the “press and pat” method, and it does make a difference in how dewy your skin looks.
 Yes I felt silly the first few times I tried this method.
-Why am I basically slapping my face in the same of “glazed donut skin?
+Why am I basically slapping my face in the name of “glazed donut skin?
 But it does work.

 If you’ve got oily or combination skin like me, I’d say stick to a small amount so it doesn’t feel too rich.
 Drier skin types, like mine in winter, will love a bit more product for that plump, hydrated feel.
 On makeup days, it’s a dream it gives your foundation that smooth, glassy base without sliding around.
 I am really impressed with makeup.